Last Updated on July 21, 2023 by Chase Manhattan

 You can also go with something natural.
 If you are up for buying a specific product, I recommend that you go with an engine cleaner.
 With a product like this, you can’t go wrong.
 More so, it’s specifically made for engines, so it will do wonders.

 Apply the spray throughout the engine compartments.
-You can apply the spray freely here, don’t be scared.
+You can apply the spray freely here while avoiding the air filter.
 You can’t really damage anything with the degreaser.
-Chances are, there will be a lot of grime in the bay, especially if you have a really dirty engine bay.
+Chances are, there will be a lot of dirt and grime in the bay, especially if you have debris filled engine bay.

 Once you are done with the degreaser, you need to start scrubbing.
 My advice is, to start wiping in one direction.
 Get that surface dirt out of the way.
 Do not scrub or make circles right away.

 Now, you have to get rid of the degreaser.
-You will do that by spraying the engine compartments with a water hose.
+You will do that by spraying the engine compartments with a garden hose.
 Some people recommend a pressure washer here but I don’t agree.

 It’s okay if the washer has a low-pressure setting.
 But this low-pressure differs from the washer to washer.
 So, what you may think is okay, may not be low enough.
 Pressure washers can be too powerful for the engine.
 A water hose is the safest way here.

 Carefully, and thoroughly, rinse the entire engine bay.
-Do not spray over electrical components though.
+Do not spray over sensitive electrical components like the engine control unit (ECU).
 Water will splash, of course, but the real danger is with direct contact with the sprayed water.
 Go easy on parts that are not directly exposed to sunlight.
 These will take more time to dry, so excess water won’t do any good.

 The sun will do its job but you will have to help a bit.
 Get microfiber cloths and wipe away the leftover water.
 Wipe only on parts that you can access.